yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/React.md

 > - Props is the shorthand for Properties. props data is `read-only`, which means that data coming from the parent should `not be changed by child components`.
 > - They are always `passed down` from the parent to the child components in a uni-directional flow, a child component `can never send a prop back` to the parent component.
 > - Props from the parent to the child components will `cause child components re-render`.
+> - Props is a special react object that works in a similar way to a JavaScript object.
 > - When your applications have a massive quantity of nested components it will may causes props hell (wrapper hell).

 ```